Concealed Carry vs Open Carry

 Whether you're a seasoned or first-time gun owner, you've probably heard a lot of debate over concealed vs open carry.
 It's one of the most heated debates amongst gun owners, and which method you prefer can greatly impact how you prepare for defensive gun use.
 It can be tough to decide which method of carry is best for protecting yourself and your family, but we can help.

-Check out these key considerations to help you decide whether concealed or open carry is right for you.
+Check out these key considerations to help you decide whether concealed carry or open carry is right for you.

 It goes without saying that an openly carried firearm attracts significantly more attention than a concealed firearm.
 Some gun owners consider the added attention of open carry to be a good thing, arguing that the presence of a gun will deter would-be criminals and help to bolster the reputation of responsible gun owners.
 Advocates for concealed carry claim that openly carrying a firearm makes you a high priority target for people committing violent crimes and sacrifices your tactical advantage over criminals.
 If you're leaning towards open carry, be prepared for additional attention and a greater potential for panicked citizens to unfairly report you to the police.